dstar4138/distress/README.md

-# DISTRESS: DISTRIbutEd Secure file System #
+# DISTRESS: DISTRibutEd Secure file System #

 For our graduate project in Secure Data Management at the Rochester Institute of Technology, we proposed a possible design for a secure collaborative file storage system.
+Our system uses strict client side encryption and a receipt based authentication system.
+This lets DISTRESS lend itself to a diverse range of applications built on top of it, such as: an anonymous dead-drop tool like the New Yorker's StrongBox or a friend-to-friend backup service like CrashPlan.

 ## Requirements ##